Respectzorg/DDI-TDSP-ProjectTemplate/README.md

  # TDSP Project Structure, and Documents and Artifact Templates

-This is a general project directory structure for Team Data Science Process developed by Microsoft.
-It also contains templates for various documents that are recommended as part of executing a data science project when using TDSP.
+This is a personlized version of the project directory structure for Team Data Science Process developed by Microsoft.
+It contains templates for various documents that are recommended as part of executing a data science project when using TDSP for DDI project at Respect.

+## What is TDSP?

 [Team Data Science Process (TDSP)](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) is an agile, iterative, data science methodology to improve collaboration and team learning.
 It is supported through a lifecycle definition, standard project structure, artifact templates, and [tools](https://github.com/Azure/Azure-TDSP-Utilities) for productive data science.